 For this Faceoff, we throw two Spartan warriors legends in the arena.
 Mythological legacy is on the line. it’s Leonidas vs Kratos.

-Spartan warriors are not regular men.
-They are descendants of Gods.
-Their hearts are pure courage, their abs are pure CGI, their madness: the result of grueling and sadistic military upbringing.
+Spartan warriors are not a regular menu, they are descendants of Gods.
+Their hearts are pure courage, their abs are pure CGI, and their madness: The result of grueling and sadistic military upbringing.
 From the very moment they enter life, they begin to master death and violence.

 King Leonidas, 300 Movie